yanbin43/Classification-EmployeeAttrition/README.md

 # HR Attrition
-The purpose of the project is: -
+High turn-over rate of employees brings about additional costs to an organization.
+Therefore, The purpose of the project is: -
-1. to do descriptive analysis on the HR Attrition dataset;
+1. to understand the pattern of attrition with descriptive analysis on historical data;
 1. to do predictive analysis on employee's attrition.

 ### About the dataset